bast/cicero/doc/local.rst

 Serving local files
 ===================

-Using a local server it is also no problem to serve local files to see the result before you push them to the repository::
+Using a local server it is also no problem to serve your talk locally to see the result before you push them to the repository::

   $ python cicero.py --file /home/user/my-talk/talk.md